Aircloak/aircloak/cloak/docs/attacks.md

 Unfortunately the safe math routines slow down query execution.
 To minimize this performance hit, the cloak also makes a conservative estimate as to whether or not a given math expression *might* result in an exception.
 If not, then the safe math routine is not executed.

 #### Square root of a negative number

+It may be possible to execute an error generating attack by forcing the square root of a negative number.
+The cloak defends against this by checking if the operand of the square root function is negative.

 ### Timing attacks